lili0415/DPU-OOD-Detection/README.md

 python train_video_flow_epic.py --dataset 'EPIC' --lr 0.0001 --seed 0 --bsz 16 --num_workers 10 --start_epoch 10 --use_single_pred --use_a2d --a2d_max_hellinger --a2d_ratio 0.1 --use_npmix --max_ood_hellinger --a2d_ratio_ood 0.1 --ood_entropy_ratio 0.1 --nepochs 20 --appen '' --save_best --save_checkpoint --datapath '/path/to/EPIC-Kitchens/'
 ```

-You can also download our provided checkpoints from [link](https://huggingface.co/datasets/hdong51/MultiOOD/tree/main/checkpoints).
+You can also download our provided checkpoint from [link](https://huggingface.co/datasets/hdong51/MultiOOD/tree/main/checkpoints).

 Save the evaluation files for EPIC (to save evaluation files for ASH or ReAct, you should also run following line with options `--use_ash` or `--use_react`):
 ```